Validating Parsed Data Against AMM Standards

 The validation engine operates on a strict contract: every parsed record must satisfy structural, numerical, and temporal constraints defined by the OEM.
 Schema validation is not merely a data-cleaning step; it is a regulatory boundary enforcement mechanism.
 When torque specifications, fastener grades, or procedural references are extracted from unstructured technician notes, they must be normalized against the exact AMM revision in effect at the time of maintenance.

-The following implementation uses pydantic for declarative schema validation and enforces AMM-specific business rules.
+The following implementation uses Pydantic v2 for declarative schema validation and enforces AMM-specific business rules.
 It explicitly handles compliance boundaries by rejecting out-of-range torque tolerances, invalid ATA hierarchies, and mismatched revision dates.
-For comprehensive error routing and fallback strategies, refer to Schema Validation & Error Handling when integrating this engine into broader data pipelines.
+For comprehensive error routing and fallback strategies, see Schema Validation & Error Handling when integrating this engine into broader data pipelines.

 Production-Ready Validation Engine

-The code below is fully runnable, uses modern Pydantic v2 syntax, and implements structured JSON logging for audit traceability.
-It demonstrates how to enforce compliance boundaries deterministically.
+The code below is fully runnable, uses Pydantic v2 syntax, and implements structured JSON logging for audit traceability. datetime.now(timezone.utc) is used throughout — never datetime.utcnow(), which returns a naive object and is deprecated in Python 3.12+.

 import json